DaniBlumstein/Cisco-Linkage-Map/README.md

 9. can't do rqtl on haploids so run lepmap
 10. LOD increment until it stabilizes and you can use graphing_diff_lod.R to look at it
 11. view your map with Female_linkage_map_graphing_script.R
-12. view your duplicated links with circle_plot.R (this was last minuet and poorly coded, sorry)
+12. view your duplicated links with circle_plot.R

 here is the script that was used to visualize the rank orders of all the salmonids with genomic resources with duplicate regions